Part D Prescription Drug Plans

 Guaranteed Coverage

 There are no health questions to answer or underwriting to be qualified to enroll in Part D plan coverage.
-You are eligible because you are turning 65, or 65+ and coming off of employer-sponsored health insurance (ex., at retirement), or during the annual open enrollment period (Oct.
+You are eligible because you are turning 65, or 65+ and coming off of employer-sponsored health insurance (ex., at retirement), or during the annual enrollment period (Oct.
 7 through Dec.
 7).

 There is a Premium Cost

-The Two Most Important Factors in Determining the Best Part D Rx Plan for You are the Prescriptions You Take and the Pharmacy You Utilize
+The Two Most Important Factors in Determining the Best Part D Rx Plan for You

 Prescriptions on Differing Tiers